aherstek/geom99exam/README.md

 * Also has an OpenLayers plug in: https://www.youtube.com/watch?v=TvzYAg2Zvek
 * QGIS OpenLayers plug in via Python: https://plugins.qgis.org/plugins/openlayers_plugin/

+* Or, if not able to host a website directly - they could utilize something similar to what we do with Fleming?
+(VDI - I think is VMWare?)

 _________________________________________
 # General Notes